DennisOrszulak/DSA-Notes/README.md

         print(name)
       }
     }

 }
 ```

 ### Logarithmic Time

-An algorithm where as the size of the inputs increase, the time it takes to execute increases at a slow rate.
-This could be done by reducing the amount of comparisons you need to do (like halving the data in a Binary search).
+An algorithm where as the size of the inputs increase, the time it takes to execute barely increases.
+This could be done by reducing the amount of executions you need to do (like halving the data  in a Binary search).
 The Big O notation is O(log n).

 **Example:**